Wagatha Christie is now a Channel 4 drama – but in reality, it was a farce | Tom Peck

 Vardy v Rooney, aka Wagatha Christie, has, unsurprisingly, been dramatised and will be broadcast on Channel 4 in two parts this week.
 Coleen Rooney’s lawyer, David Sherborne, has been honoured with the full Martin Sheen treatment.
 It is a factual drama, in the sense that the entire script is taken from the court transcript.
 Not a word is fiction.

 It is not the first time such a device has been used.
-Ten years ago, the journalist Richard Norton-Taylor wrote a play, The Colour of Justice, of which all of the words were taken from the McPherson Inquiry in to the murder of Stephen Lawrence.
+Ten years ago, the journalist Richard Norton-Taylor wrote a play, The Colour of Justice, of which all of the words were taken from the McPherson Inquiry into the murder of Stephen Lawrence.
 It is a subject worthy of dramatisation, transposing a sometimes turgid but crucially important event into far more approachable form.

 Vardy v Rooney is no such thing but who frankly cares?
 It is an attempt to allow the millions of people who became fixated on the trial to have a sense of what it was actually like in that little room.
 It is a noble endeavour but, as someone who was in that little room, covering, which is to say ridiculing the trial for The Independent, there is arguably a flaw.